How to Take the Best Beach Photos

 Now, if you want to get a shallow depth of field for a photo, you will need to widen the aperture by a lot.
 Which is fine, since that’s the effect you’re going for.
 You can also take extreme close-ups of people and use a wider aperture with good results at the beach.
 But if you try to take beachy action shots with a wide aperture, you will probably not like the results very well.

 |This photo was taken at f/4.5 and ISO 200.
 I wanted a shallow depth of field so the girls playing in the water would be blurred and the beach toys in the foreground would be in focus.|

 |This photo was taken at f/22, ISO 400, with fill flash.|

-In this photo of Sophia, I used a fill flash.
+In this photo of my youngest daughter, I used a fill flash.
 Fill flash means to put your flash up and force it to fire, even though you are shooting in super bright conditions.
 It will take some of the harsh shadows off of your subject’s face.